About

 – Pete Seeger, here

-And if you ever get discouraged comparing your best efforts (so far!) with any of the polished products you hear on the radio, consider that it took Brian Wilson seven months, with a team of LA’s finest studio musicians, to make just one recording, Good Vibrations, at an estimated cost of more than $400,000 in today’s dollars.
+If you ever get discouraged comparing your best efforts with any of the polished productions on the radio, consider for example that it took Brian Wilson seven months, 17 separate recording dates at 5 different professional studios, with a full team of LA’s finest studio musicians, to make just one three-and-a-half-minute recording, Good Vibrations, at an estimated cost of more than $400,000 in today’s dollars.

 “I never wrote for [critics] then, I don’t write for them now.
 I have no interest in what they have to say about anything.
 I’m interested in whether I like it.
 I write for me.”